 5. It’s fantastic to know how you’re wired.

-Okay, so I already knew this, but this past year I really challenged things I assumed were true about myself.
+Okay, so I already knew this, but this past year I really challenged things I assumed was true about myself.
 I read, talked to other people, observed my own thought processes and behavior, and ended this year much more self-aware than in years past.

 Once you understand your core wiring, it’s lightyears easier to make choices that are best for you and your family.
 What’s more—you don’t have to apologize for them.
 How and when you work, what you say “no” to, why you do what you do, how you educate your kids, who you spend your time with, how you cultivate your marriage… There’s no one universally right way to do any of that stuff.
 But there’s a right way that’s best for you.